xionxiao/kantv/README-qnn.md

 ### 1. Setup Environment

-Any **mainstream** Android phone based on Qualcomm's mobile SoC should be supported by llama.cpp + QNN.
-Qualcomm SM8650-AB Snapdragon 8 Gen 3 based Android phone is preferred.
+Any **mainstream** Android phone equipped with Qualcomm's mobile SoC should be supported by llama.cpp + ggml-qnn.
+Qualcomm SM8650-AB Snapdragon 8 Gen 3/4 quipped Android phone is preferred.

-### 2. Run QNN backend in command line mode on Android phone
+### 2. Run ggml-qnn backend in command line mode on Android phone

 - for QNN backend developers, download and install QNN SDK from Qualcomm offcial website